ali-safian/git-ai-tracker/README.md

 ## 💡 Tips

+- **Current Branch Detection**: Use `git ai -b` or `git ai -f` without specifying a branch to automatically use your current branch
+- **Quick Branch Analysis**: Perfect for checking AI commits in your current working branch before merging

 - **Branch Tracking**: Uses `git merge-base` to find exact divergence points
 - **Performance**: Optimized for large repositories with thousands of commits
 - **Compatibility**: Works with any Git workflow (GitFlow, GitHub Flow, etc.)